-Cork Harlequins was founded in 1925, by a group of ladies employed by Dowdall and O’Mahony, a dairy shop on St Patrick’s Street in Cork, solely as a hockey club.
-A tournament had been entered by these ladies at Church Road in Blackrock, when they took to the pitch, the Captain was asked by the organiser what name should be put on the fixture list.
+Cork Harlequins was founded in 1925, by a group of women employed by Dowdall and O’Mahony, a dairy shop on St Patrick’s Street in Cork, solely as a hockey club.
+The women had entered a tournament at Church Road in Blackrock and when they took to the pitch, the Captain was asked by the organiser what name should be put on the fixture list.
 Legend has it, she picked up the ball at her feet, saw it was made by Harlequins of London and the rest they say is history !

 With ups and downs over the earlier decades of the club, land was purchased at Farmers Cross in the early 1960s from Dick Young for £900.
 This was the catalyst for a new dawn for the club.

 The club added a cricket section in 1967 and in September 1970 the Lord Mayor of Cork opened the new club pavilion which today houses the club bar.

 In the 1970s a new playing pitch was developed, which became the first “grit” playing surface in the Republic of Ireland.
 More land was purchased from club funds and car parking and the pavilion were extended to include two new dressing rooms, a function hall and a kitchen.

 The grit pitch was converted into a sand based astroturf surface in 1987, the second of its kind in the Republic.